Arxius Babilònia

 ES ES-OVNI CTX-S013-SS007-0096 · Item · 2007

-Parte de Non-Identified Video Observatory (OVNI)
+Part de Non-Identified Video Observatory (OVNI)

 Kuma War is more than just a game, it is an interactive chronicle of the war on terror with real news coverage and an original video news show for each mission.
 Kuma tells the stories of soldiers on the ground by putting players in their boots.
 Stop watching the news and get in the game!
 “This is not like playing Unreal, this is the re-creation of a scenario that soldiers overseas have and are experiencing.
 That's a big difference” - Hollywood Reporter.

-Observatorio de Vídeo No Identificado (OVNI)
+Observatori de Vídeo No Identificat (OVNI)

 Ben